smithlabcode/falco/README.md

   -t, --threads             Specifies number of threads to process
                             simultaneos files in parallel (currently
                             set for compatibility with fastqc.
 Not yet supported!)
+[1]
   -c, --contaminants        Non-default filer with a list of
                             contaminants
+                            /path/to/falco/Configuration/contaminant_list.txt
-  -a, --adapters            Non-default file with a list of adapters -l, --limits              Non-default file with limits and warn/fail
+  -a, --adapters            Non-default file with a list of adapters
+                            /path/to/falco/Configuration/adapter_list.txt
+  -l, --limits              Non-default file with limits and warn/fail
                             criteria
+                            /path/to/falco/Configuration/limits.txt
-  -T, --skip-text           Skip generating text file (Default = false) -H, --skip-html           Skip generating HTML file (Default = false) -S, --skip-short-summary  Skip short summary(Default = false) -q, --quiet               print more run info
+  -T, --skip-text           Skip generating text file (Default = false)

+  -H, --skip-html           Skip generating HTML file (Default = false)

+  -S, --skip-short-summary  Skip short summary (Default = false) -q, --quiet               print more run info
-  -d, --dir                 directory in which to create temp files -A, --advanced-mode       advanced mode: adds more information to the
+  -d, --dir                 directory in which to create temp files -s, --subsample           makes falco faster (but possibly less
-                            FastQC output depending on non-fastqc user
-                            flags
-  -B, --bisulfite           reads are whole genome bisulfite
-                            sequencing, and more Ts and fewer Cs are therefore expected and will be accounted
+                            accurate) by only processing reads that are multiple of this value [1] -B, --bisulfite           reads are whole genome bisulfite sequencing, and more Ts and fewer Cs are therefore expected and will be accounted